krishnawisely/CharityAppAngular/README.md

       - [x] Raise fund
       - [x] Update fund
 - #### On going
+    - [ ] Donor can see contribution details.
+- #### ToDo
 - Validation for forms.
       - [ ] Contribute fund
-- #### ToDo
+      - [ ] Email is exist or not.
     - [ ] Donor can see contribution details.
     - [ ] Footer
     - [ ] Bootstrap alerts.